 When Wrongful Death Claims Apply

 Wrongful death claims may arise after a situation where a victim who could have legally filed a personal injury claim against another party dies as a result of the wrongful actions of the defendant.
 Several situations may lead to this happening, including the following:

 If one person intentionally kills another, a wrongful death claim may apply.
 For example, if the defendant murders the victim, the defendant will face charges in a criminal case.
-In addition to the criminal case, the families of the victim may also bring forth civil lawsuits for wrongful death against the defendant.
+The families of the victim may also bring forth civil lawsuits for wrongful death against the defendant.
 The wrongful death case represents a civil matter, separate from the criminal case.

 If a person dies as a result of an automobile accident, and investigators find that the person who caused the accident behaved negligently behind the wheel, a wrongful death lawsuit may also apply.
-Some examples of negligence while driving include: driving while intoxicated, not obeying traffic laws, reckless driving, and other behaviors.
+Some examples of negligence while driving include: driving while intoxicated, not obeying traffic laws, and reckless driving.

 Elements of Wrongful Death Lawsuits